tailorv/delanistudiomockup/README.md

 4. Update a reply to the user through a pop up that you have received their message and also thank them for contacting you.

-5.Activate mail chimp API to track all the emails and messages from your users.
+5. Activate mail chimp API to track all the emails and messages from your users.

 6. Responsive Page.